-Department: Business • Phone: 570-740-0555
+Department: Business • Phone: 570-740-0555 Program of Studies Leading to the A.A.S.
+Degree

 This curriculum, with its concentration in accounting, enables the student to qualify for employment upon completion of the program.
 Graduates may seek employment in an accounting office or any business office.